libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Discussion

 \subsection{Limitations}

-The limitations of \libyt\ are closely related to the mechanisms used to achieve in situ analysis for running arbitrary Python codes and supporting Python prompt-like entry points, allowing users to input and receive feedback instantly under MPI parallel computing.
+\libyt\ are closely related to the mechanisms used to achieve in situ analysis for running arbitrary Python codes and supporting Python prompt-like entry points, allowing users to input and receive feedback instantly under MPI parallel computing.
 They mainly arise from these two reasons: the first one is the data redistribution process (\sref{subsec:parallelism}), which requires every MPI process to participate; and the second one is the inputting of Python codes, waiting for the Python interpreter outputs, and the collecting of outputs in every MPI process cycle when supporting the Python shell (\sref{subsubsec:python-prompt-and-libyt-commands}).

-We utilize collective one-sided MPI operations to perform the data redistribution process, which requires every MPI process to participate, thereby eliminating the need for point-to-point handshaking communication between nodes.
-Because \libyt\ inherits the parallelism feature in \yt, including decomposing and distributing jobs to MPI processes, \texttt{yt\_libyt} (\yt\ frontend for \libyt, see \sref{subsec:connecting-libyt-to-yt}), which handles data I/O for \yt\ and is not involved in job decomposition, cannot determine in advance whether each MPI process already has the required data for a given \yt\ operation.
-Consequently, \texttt{yt\_libyt} performs an initial synchronization step to determine the data needed by each MPI process, making all data I/O operations collective.
+We utilize collective one-sided MPI operations to perform data redistribution, which requires every MPI process to participate, thereby eliminating the need for point-to-point handshaking communication between nodes. {While this collective approach provides an abstraction that allows any process to access data it does not own, it introduces global synchronization overhead that may affect scalability, as shown in \sref{subsubsec:weak-strong-scaling-libyt}.}

+{The in situ analysis process} inherits the parallelism feature in \yt, including decomposing and distributing jobs to MPI processes, \texttt{yt\_libyt} (\yt\ frontend for \libyt, see \sref{subsec:connecting-libyt-to-yt}), which {only passes simulation data to} \yt\ and is not involved in job decomposition, cannot determine in advance whether each MPI process already has the required data for a given \yt\ operation.
+Consequently, \texttt{yt\_libyt} performs an initial synchronization step to determine the data needed by each MPI process, making all {data-reading} operations collective.
 Thus, even if the \yt\ operation satisfies data locality (i.e., every MPI process only needs the data it already owns), \texttt{yt\_libyt} still requires all MPI processes to enter the data-reading phase.
-As a result, every MPI process must run the same \yt\ operation in an inline Python script whenever the operation requires data I/O; otherwise, the program will hang and fail.
+As a result, every MPI process must run the same \yt\ operation in an inline Python script whenever the operation {reads data}; otherwise, the program will hang and fail.
 Fortunately, most \yt\ operations read data synchronously.